clbarnes/nblast-rs/README.md

 ### nblast-rs

+In the `nblast-rs` subdirectory

 - Use `cargo build` / `cargo test` / `cargo bench` etc.

 ### nblast-py

+In the `nblast-py` subdirectory

-- Install the development dependencies with `pip install -r nblast-py/requirements.txt`
+- Install the development dependencies with `pip install -r requirements.txt`
 - Compile the rust component and install locally with `maturin develop` (add `--release` for an optimised build)

 ## Notes